“An investment in knowledge pays the best interest.” – Benjamin Franklin

 UC Berkeley Fellowships and Awards

-Subject to funding availability, GOP & OOA awards provide a $10,000 stipend ($5,000 per semester), tuition and in-state fees for the first year (only).
-This is in addition to the departmental award and $5,000 towards Nonresident Supplemental Tuition (described above).
+Subject to funding availability, GOP awards provide a $20,000 stipend ($10,000 per semester), tuition and in-state fees for the first year (only).
+Non-resident Supplemental Tuition (NRST) and Professional Degree Supplemental Tuition (PDST) are not covered.

 Eligible applicants (including US citizens, permanent residents, and AB540 applicants) who wish to be considered for these awards should submit additional documentation and information as described in the application for admission.
-This award supplants the Departmental Award in year one of the OD program.
+Selection is made by the Admissions & Student Affairs Office in consultation with the Equity Advisor.

 To be considered for an HPSL, Optometry students need to include parent information on their Free Application for Federal Student Aid (FAFSA), regardless of their independent status for all other programs.